 Thinking back to my own past certifications, I realized that I only pursued them after a few years of experience in the field, after I’d ascertained my long-term interest.
 So how, I wondered, would a person get started teaching English in Mexico in small, inexpensive way until they figured out if they liked it enough to invest in the certification?

 As a retired or semi-retired expat, you probably aren’t going to aspire to teaching in a university classroom, nor will you likely to be up for eye-rolling, slouching middle-school students.

-Inexpensive alternatives to expensive English certification programs
+A clever and inexpensive alternative to expensive English certification programs

 Fabiola Rodriguez Licona lives in a suburb of Mexico City called Texcoco.
-Before obtaining her own ELS certification, she came up with ingenious ways to get experience and students.
-While she no longer teaches, she shared the process she developed to get her in the game without the steep initial outlay of time and money.
+Before obtaining her own ELS certification, she came up with ingenious ways to get teaching experience and students.
+While she no longer teaches, she shared the process she developed to get her in the teaching game without the steep initial outlay of time and money.

 The standardized test measures speaking, writing, listening and reading skills.
 Like LSATs for law schools, students often take preparatory courses for these exams.
 Fabiola downloaded and studied the preparatory course materials, took the test herself, and then developed her own syllabus for teaching clients how to prepare for the exams.

 Taking the exam costs around $200 dollars (Surprisingly, it cost just a much to take the exam in Mexico as it does in a testing center in the U.S).
 “By taking it myself, I knew both the material and the experience of taking the test,” she said.
 You can download materials for free.